open-data-fabric/open-data-fabric/open-data-fabric.md

 #### Data Hashing
 The procedure for calculating the stable [Hash](#hash) of a [Data Slice](#data-slice) is:

-1. Drop the `system_time` column
-2. Sort all rows based on the `event_time` column
+1. Sort all rows based on the `event_time` column
-3. Convert rows to the canonical string representation
+2. Convert rows to the canonical string representation
-4. Calculate [SHA3-256](https://en.wikipedia.org/wiki/SHA-3) digest of the file
+3. Calculate [SHA3-256](https://en.wikipedia.org/wiki/SHA-3) digest of the file

 > **TODO:** This is a stop-gap implementation.
 Release version of the hashing function should have a streaming nature while also be tolerant of row reordering, as many processing engine are concurrent and don't enforce ordering between outputs of independent calculations.